 2) Fadiouth, Senegal

 You won’t feel the sand between your toes when you step onto Fadiouth.
-That’s because this Senegalese islet – known as ‘Shell Island’ – is made entirely out of mollusc shells, the contents of which have been long quaffed by Fadiouth’s inhabitants.
+That’s because this Senegalese islet – known as ‘Shell Island’ – is made entirely out of mollusc shells, accumulated over many generations.
+Here shells are a part of life, embedded in the very architecture.

-The Principality of Sealand is an unofficial island nation founded on the remains of HM Fort Roughs, a former WWII fort located off the coast of Suffolk.
-Sealand was founded by the late Mayor Paddy Roy Bates, who seized the facility from a group of pirate radio broadcasters in 1967.
-Sealand now has a constitution, currency, passport and international football team.
+Billed (albeit incorrectly) as the “smallest country in the world”, The Principality of Sealand is an unofficial island nation founded on the remains of HM Fort Roughs, a former WWII fort located off the coast of Suffolk.
+It was founded by the late Mayor Paddy Roy Bates, who seized the facility from a group of pirate radio broadcasters in 1967.
+Since then it has created its own currency, fielded national athletes at international events and even composed its own anthem.
+Not bad for a place with a two-digit population.

 5) Socotra Island, Yemen